 I spent a few days wandering around Cardiff, delighted by the old village of St Fagan, the ancient castles, a boys choir singing at a local church, the gardens and parks around the city, and the warmth of my Airbnb host and her daughter.
 I even went on to write about Welsh castles for a travel website.

-After my time in Wales, I spent a lot of time walking along wooded roads in the English countryside to reach Highclere Castle, where Downton Abbey is filmed, with ZERO cell phone service and a few hastily written directions from when I’d had WiFi in the Airbnb.
+After my time in Wales, I spent a couple of nights in a cozy house in rural southern England, so out of the way that my Airbnb host had to pick me up at the train station.
+I spent a lot of time walking many miles along quiet roads in the English countryside to reach Highclere Castle, where Downton Abbey is filmed, with ZERO cell phone service and a few hastily written directions from when I’d had WiFi in the Airbnb.
 I made it!
 It was such a lovely experience to be on the set of a TV show I’ve enjoyed so much.

 I’d encourage anyone who’s considering taking a solo trip to try it – you’ve got nothing to lose!
 Use your head, be safe, and enjoy the time for contemplation and getting to know yourself on a deeper level.